ibm-cloud-docs/containers/cs_tutorials_istio.md

 # Tutorial: Installing Istio on {{site.data.keyword.containerlong_notm}}
 {: #istio_tutorial}

-[Istio](https://www.ibm.com/cloud/info/istio) is an open platform that gives developers a uniform way to connect, secure, and manage a network of microservices, also known as a service mesh, on cloud platforms such as Kubernetes.
-Istio provides the capability to manage network traffic, load balance across microservices, enforce access policies, verify service identity on the service mesh, and much more.
+[Istio](https://www.ibm.com/cloud/info/istio) is an open platform to connect, secure, and manage a network of microservices, also known as a service mesh, on cloud platforms such as Kubernetes.
+With Istio, manage network traffic, load balance across microservices, enforce access policies, verify service identity on the service mesh, and more.
 {:shortdesc}

 In this tutorial, you can see how to install Istio alongside four microservices for a simple mock bookstore app called BookInfo.
 The microservices include a product web page, book details, reviews, and ratings.
 When you deploy BookInfo's microservices into an {{site.data.keyword.containershort}} cluster where Istio is installed, you inject the Istio Envoy sidecar proxies in the pods of each microservice.